joepjoosten/tutor/README.md

 ### Creating Flashcards

 1. Go to the home page
-2. Click to upload images (you can select multiple at once)
+2. Click to upload images or take photos
+   - **On Mobile**: Camera will open to take photos directly
+   - **On Desktop**: Select image files from your computer
+   - You can select multiple images at once
+3. **Crop each image**:
+   - A crop tool will appear for each image
+   - Drag inside the blue rectangle to move the crop area
+   - Drag corners to resize the crop area
+   - Click "Crop & Continue" or "Cancel" to skip
-3. Add more images if needed by clicking upload again
+4. Add more images if needed by clicking upload again
-4. Review the uploaded images (remove any with the X button)
+5. Review the uploaded images (remove any with the X button)
+   - Images over 1MB are automatically compressed after cropping
-5. Select an AI model from the dropdown
+6. Select an AI model from the dropdown
-6. (Optional) Add custom instructions in the textarea
+7. (Optional) Add custom instructions in the textarea
    - Example: "Focus on vocabulary words"
    - Example: "Include step-by-step math solutions"
    - Example: "Make questions appropriate for a 5th grader"
-7. Click "Generate Flashcards from X Image(s)"
+8. Click "Generate Flashcards from X Image(s)"
-8. Wait 10-30 seconds for the AI to analyze and create flashcards
+9. Wait 10-30 seconds for the AI to analyze and create flashcards
-9. Review your generated flashcards
+10. Review your generated flashcards

 ### Studying Flashcards